istarter/React-TypeScript-JS-notes/README.md

 Make action then create <GlobalContext.Provider> </GlobalContext.Provider>

 # Interview asked questions
-1. controlled component vs uncontrolled componenet?
+1. controlled component vs uncontrolled componenet?: ** In a controlled component, form data is handled by a React component.
+The alternative is uncontrolled components, where form data is handled by the DOM itself.
+To write an uncontrolled component, instead of writing an event handler for every state update, you can use a ref to get form values from the DOM.**
 2. call by value and call by refernce?
 3. compiler vs interpreter?
 4. static vs const difference?